jasontdc/apalike-smj/README.md

      |
      |-- document.tex           <---- Document file that calls \bibliographystyle{}
      |
-     |-- customapalike.bst      <---- Modified file from this repository
+     |-- apalike-smj.bst        <---- Modified file from this repository

 In your `.tex` file, you should then have something that resembles the following: